DonGuillotine/HealthRes-GPT/README.md

 ## Description

-This Research Paper Query App is a Streamlit-based web application that allows users to search through a database of research papers using both Annoy and Pinecone indexing methods.
+HealthRes-GPT is a Streamlit-based web application that allows users to search through a database of research papers using both Annoy and Pinecone indexing methods.
 It provides a user-friendly interface for querying research papers and viewing detailed statistics about the index.

 ## Features